Tornado Warning Issued: Rotating Thunderstorm Produces High Winds In Alton/Godfrey, Macoupin County - News Break

 Tornado Warning Issued: Rotating Thunderstorm Produces High Winds In Alton/Godfrey, Macoupin County

 ALTON/GODFREY - High rotating winds hit the Alton-Godfrey area around 12:25 p.m.
 Thursday.
 Damages have been reported at Seminary at Seiler Road.
 The National Weather Service in St. Louis issued a tornado warning for Madison County and Macoupin County until 1:45 p.m.
 The NWS said at 12:25 p.m., a severe rotating thunderstorm capable of producing a tornado was located over Godfrey, moving east at 40 mph.
-The National Weather Service said radar indicated rotation.
-Worden, Staunton, Wilsonville, Continue Readingwww.riverbender.com
+The National Weather Service said radar indicated rotation.www.riverbender.com